 Crochet Full Circle Pillows

-Like a silly crocheter, I made the assumption that there are two round panels and sewn together on the edges but I definitely would have lost the bet.
+Like a silly crocheter, I assumed there are two round panels sewn together on the edges, but I definitely would have lost the bet.

 The Full Circle Pillow uses Caron Simply Soft Yarn.
 As many of your already know, the yarn colours are rich and vibrant.
 The pillows makes for a homemade and vibrant accent for those who like to live on the bold side.
 Of course, Caron Simply Soft has neutrals and pastels for those who prefer safer colours.
 It's your house, decorate it the way you want. 😀

 The synopsis of this pattern is that we start off in the centre and get bigger.
 We will eventually get to the maximum width and then start decreasing, but be sure to put the pillow form inside before you get too small on the decrease.